The Hub

 Whitley Bay Big Local bought the building in November 2021 with a plan to develop it into a community owned asset.
 Today the hub is a multi-purpose community space with a cafe, garden and meeting rooms.
 But it hasn't always been that.
 Here you can learn a little about it's history, the changes we've made, and our plans for the future

 The building was purchased for the local community, thanks to a grant received from the Government Department of Levelling Up and is managed by Whitley Bay Big Local.
 Our shared ambition is to convert the building into a fit for purpose community hub and 'near zero emissions building.
-We have recently completed two major projects and several others to bring the make the building work as a centre for communities and be less 'Jobcentrey'
+We have recently completed two major projects and several others to bring the make the building work as a centre for communities.

 The first major project was completed in January 2023.
 The works replaced the aged felt roof with a modern UPVC surface.
 We have upgraded the insulation and added a 23KWp solar array to reduce our running costs and reduce our impact on the world around us.
 The modern UPVC surface allows us to eventually keep plants on the roof and is recyclable at the end of it's life.
 The solar array produces all of the electricity used at the building, unless it's dark or raining, or covered in snow.
 Surplus electricty is sold back to the grid.
 Thanks to our funders - Department of Levelling Up, North of Tyne Combined Authority and Local Trust for their support.